 - Easy to label

-Waxed paper, paper cartons, cottage cheese cartons, ice cream and juice cartons, or any rigid carton with cracks or a poorly fitting lid are not suitable for long-term storage.
+Select plastic bags labeled specifically for freezing food.
+Look for plastic containers (boxes, jars, bowls) specifically labeled for freezer storage.
+Tempered glass jars specifically designed for freezing are suitable.
+Select jars with tapered sides for easy removal of the food.
+Storage bags are not as resistant to moisture and vapor.
+Waxed paper, paper cartons, cottage cheese containers, ice cream and juice cartons, or any rigid carton with cracks or a poorly fitting lid are not suitable for long-term storage.
 They do not adequately prevent the loss of moisture or the drying out of food from exposure to air.

 Tips for Packing Vegetables